Cyndyblaze/My-Data-Journey-/README.md

 This is a summary of my journey through Data Analysis as a student with Incubator Hub.
 I was able to analyze and extract important information and make meaningful decisions.

-With the help of the wonderful facilitators who have taken their time to exposing me into data-driven world, I learnt quite a lot about data ranging from Data Cleaning, Data Manipulation, Visualization to Interpretation of data to ensure Data Integrity with tools like Excel, SQL, and Power BI.
-I realized that data is made up of our day-to-day activity i.e data is as old as man and now, Data Analysis is one of the most highly demanded tech-savvy field which I find very interesting because every data has a story to tell.
-Let me walk you through my data journey as I begin to unveil th story behind datasets while building my portfolio.
+With the help of the wonderful facilitators who have taken their time to expose me to a data-driven world, I learnt quite a lot about data, ranging from Data Cleaning, Data Manipulation, Visualization to Interpretation of data to ensure Data Integrity with tools like Excel, SQL, and Power BI.
+I realized that data is made up of our day-to-day activity i.e, data is as old as man, and now, Data Analysis is one of the most highly demanded tech-savvy field, which I find very interesting because every data has a story to tell.
+Let me walk you through my data journey as I begin to unveil the story behind datasets while building my portfolio.

 ## Project Topics:
 Case Study 1: Amazon Product Review Analysis

-Case Study 2: Kultra Mega Stores Inventory

 ### Project Overview
 Case Study 1: Amazon Product Review Analysis

-This Project aims at providing RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
+This Project aims to provide RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon by analyzing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ### Data Sources
 The primary source of data is Amazon.xlsx, which is an open-source data and can be easily downloaded from an open-source online.